ranitd/Project/README.md

+## how to run our code
+download processing from here: https://processing.org/download/ extract the tar folder to your computer in processing-3.5.4 folfer you will have processing application - open it create new folder, and download there the processing code from githab.

+download your prefered python editor, for example https://www.jetbrains.com/pycharm/download/#section=windows open a new project and add the python code from github. in the python code, we want to create a txt file at the processing folder you created, so copy the path of the processing folder and put on line

 Software that simulates the behaviour of systems written in the Beacon Calculus. bcs is under development by the Boemo Group at the University of Cambridge.

 ## Downloading and Compiling bcs